openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

 @sphinxdirective

-To uninstall OpenVINO Runtime via YUM, run the following commands based on your needs:
+To uninstall OpenVINO Runtime via YUM, run the following command based on your needs:

 .. tab:: The Latest Version